SimulationTools/SimulationTools/Source/Documentation/English/Guides/NRMMA.md

  "Package" -> "nrmma",
  "Title" -> "NRMMA Package",
  "Summary" ->
-   "A package for analysing data in Numerical Relativity.", "Description" ->
+   "A package for analysing data from computer simulations.", "Description" ->
    {"NRMMA is a ", StyleBox["Mathematica", FontSlant->"Italic"],
     " application for analysing data from numerical simulations.
 See ",